SPD Selector

 • Corrosion resistance: Excellent performance in coastal, industrial, and all environmental conditions

-• Service lifespan: 50+ years with minimal maintenance for copper air terminal systems
+• Service lifespan: 50+ years with minimal maintenance for copper lightning protection systems

 • Material cost: Higher initial investment than aluminum air terminals